alexlee2000/storytelling_with_data/README.md

 ## Contents
-Chapter 1 - the importance of context
+chapter 1 - the importance of context

-Chapter 2 - choosing an effective visual
+chapter 2 - choosing an effective visual

-Chapter 3 - clutter is your enemy!
+chapter 3 - clutter is your enemy!

 chapter 4 - focus your audience's attention